 The Shire's Depot Team continue to work hard at providing a great level of service to our parks and open spaces.
 They have improved reticulation and upgraded fencing and other infrastructure in Kununurra and Wyndham.
 They conducted a trial to self perform footpath improvements and will be extending these works in the new financial year.
 Drainage remains a significant challenge for the Shire.
-The findings from the The safety of our community, and particularly our youth,

-Cardno Report are being implemented and the Shire is again looking to self perform a number of these works.
+The findings from the Cardno Report are being implemented and the Shire is again looking to self perform a number of these works.